I will also speak of Your testimonies before kings and shall not be ashamed.

 I hastened and did not delay to keep Your commandments

 We all have to have priorities.
-If we does not prioritize the right things, it will impact us in negative ways.
+If we do not prioritize the right things, it will impact us in negative ways.
 For an athlete, the priorities would include healthy eating, adequate rest, and practice.
 Christians should have priorities, as well.
 These priorities will determine how effective the Christian will be in his service of Christ.
 These priorities include Bible study, prayer, and Church attendance.
 What are your priorities?

 2 Thessalonians 1:1-12